 How does Odomzo work?

-Odomzo is classified as a Hedgehog pathway inhibitor, and helps to block this molecular pathway which is active in basal cell cancers.
+Odomzo is classified as a Hedgehog pathway inhibitor, and helps to block this molecular pathway which is active in locally advanced basal cell (skin) cancers.
+Odomzo binds to and inhibits Smoothened, a protein involved in the Hedgehog pathway.
 By suppressing the Hedgehog pathway, Odomzo may stop or slow the growth of cancer lesions.

-Odomzo is used when surgery or radiation treatment for the skin cancer cannot be used or have not been successful.
-Odomzo is a pill taken once a day.
+- Odomzo is used when surgery or radiation treatment for the skin cancer cannot be used or have not been successful.